Source code for pyTMD.math

 # PURPOSE: calculate the sum of a polynomial function of time

-[docs] def polynomial_sum( coefficients: list | np.ndarray, t: np.ndarray ): """ Calculates the sum of a polynomial function using Horner's method :cite:p:`Horner:1819br` Parameters ---------- coefficients: list or np.ndarray leading coefficient of polynomials of increasing order t: np.ndarray delta time in units for a given astronomical longitudes calculation """ # convert time to array if importing a single value t = np.atleast_1d(t) return np.sum([c * (t ** i) for i, c in enumerate(coefficients)], axis=0)
+[docs] def polynomial_sum( coefficients: list | np.ndarray, t: np.ndarray, ): """ Calculates the sum of a polynomial function using Horner's method :cite:p:`Horner:1819br` Parameters ---------- coefficients: list or np.ndarray Leading coefficient of polynomials of increasing order t: np.ndarray Time for a given astronomical longitudes calculation """ # convert time to array if importing a single value t = np.atleast_1d(t) return np.sum([c * (t**i) for i, c in enumerate(coefficients)], axis=0)

-[docs] def normalize_angle( theta: float | np.ndarray, circle: float = 360.0 ): """ Normalize an angle to a single rotation Parameters ---------- theta: float or np.ndarray Angle to normalize circle: float, default 360.0 Circle of the angle """ return np.mod(theta, circle)
+[docs] def normalize_angle( theta: float | np.ndarray, circle: float = 360.0, ): """ Normalize an angle to a single rotation Parameters ---------- theta: float or np.ndarray Angle to normalize circle: float, default 360.0 Circle of the angle """ return np.mod(theta, circle)

-[docs] def rotate( theta: float | np.ndarray, axis: str = 'x' ): """ Rotate a 3-dimensional matrix about a given axis Parameters ---------- theta: float or np.ndarray Angle of rotation in radians axis: str, default 'x' Axis of rotation (``'x'``, ``'y'``, or ``'z'``) """ # allocate for output rotation matrix R = np.zeros((3, 3, len(np.atleast_1d(theta)))) if (axis.lower() == 'x'): # rotate about x-axis R[0,0,:] = 1.0 R[1,1,:] = np.cos(theta) R[1,2,:] = np.sin(theta) R[2,1,:] = -np.sin(theta) R[2,2,:] = np.cos(theta) elif (axis.lower() == 'y'): # rotate about y-axis R[0,0,:] = np.cos(theta) R[0,2,:] = -np.sin(theta) R[1,1,:] = 1.0 R[2,0,:] = np.sin(theta) R[2,2,:] = np.cos(theta) elif (axis.lower() == 'z'): # rotate about z-axis R[0,0,:] = np.cos(theta) R[0,1,:] = np.sin(theta) R[1,0,:] = -np.sin(theta) R[1,1,:] = np.cos(theta) R[2,2,:] = 1.0 else: raise ValueError(f'Invalid axis {axis}') # return the rotation matrix return R
+[docs] def rotate( theta: float | np.ndarray, axis: str = "x", ): """ Rotate a 3-dimensional matrix about a given axis Parameters ---------- theta: float or np.ndarray Angle of rotation (radians) axis: str, default 'x' Axis of rotation (``'x'``, ``'y'``, or ``'z'``) """ # allocate for output rotation matrix R = np.zeros((3, 3, len(np.atleast_1d(theta)))) if axis.lower() == "x": # rotate about x-axis R[0, 0, :] = 1.0 R[1, 1, :] = np.cos(theta) R[1, 2, :] = np.sin(theta) R[2, 1, :] = -np.sin(theta) R[2, 2, :] = np.cos(theta) elif axis.lower() == "y": # rotate about y-axis R[0, 0, :] = np.cos(theta) R[0, 2, :] = -np.sin(theta) R[1, 1, :] = 1.0 R[2, 0, :] = np.sin(theta) R[2, 2, :] = np.cos(theta) elif axis.lower() == "z": # rotate about z-axis R[0, 0, :] = np.cos(theta) R[0, 1, :] = np.sin(theta) R[1, 0, :] = -np.sin(theta) R[1, 1, :] = np.cos(theta) R[2, 2, :] = 1.0 else: raise ValueError(f"Invalid axis {axis}") # return the rotation matrix return R

-[docs] def aliasing( f: float, fs: float ) -> float: """ Calculate the aliasing frequency of a signal Parameters ---------- f: float Frequency of the signal fs: float Sampling frequency of the signal Returns ------- fa: float Aliasing frequency of the signal """ fa = np.abs(f - fs*np.round(f/fs)) return fa
+[docs] def aliasing( f: float, fs: float, ) -> float: """ Calculate the aliasing frequency of a signal Parameters ---------- f: float Frequency of the signal fs: float Sampling frequency of the signal Returns ------- fa: float Aliasing frequency of the signal """ fa = np.abs(f - fs * np.round(f / fs)) return fa